bio-ontology-research-group/DeepSVP/README.md

 ## Running the prediction model
 - Download all the files in [data](https://bio2vec.cbrc.kaust.edu.sa/data/DeepSvp/) and place them into data folder.
-- Download and install the required database [AnnoSV](https://lbgi.fr/AnnotSV/downloads), and then run:
+- Download and install the required database [AnnoSV (v2.3 or 2.2)](https://lbgi.fr/AnnotSV/downloads), and then run:
     ```
     bash scripts/annotation.sh -i input.vcf -o annotated_file
     ```